 Thu Oct 26 14:30:00 CST 2023 |

-Go language standard format, including weekday, month abbreviation, and timezone |
+Go language standard format, including weekday, month abbreviation and timezone |

-Practical Case: Application in article template
+Practical case: applying in article template

 {% archiveList archives with type="page" limit="10" %}